-There are many different types, but a urinary catheter consists of a hollow, flexible tube that's placed within the body to aid in the drainage and collection of urine from the bladder.
-Catheters are typically attached to drainage bags (some of which have parts that allow for easy one-handed drainage) by the use of catheter plugs and caps.
-Catheters can be constructed of rubber, silicone, or plastic (PVC).
+There are many different types, but a urinary catheter consists of a hollow, flexible tube placed within the body to aid in the drainage and collection of urine from the bladder.
+Catheters are typically attached to drainage bags (some of which have parts that allow for natural one-handed drainage) by the use of catheter plugs and caps.
+Catheters generally are constructed of rubber, silicone, or plastic (PVC).

-Urinary catheters are typically inserted when a patient cannot empty his or her bladder on their own, if they are not being able to control urination, or as a post-surgery form of action.
-Some medical conditions such as spinal cord injury, multiple sclerosis, Alzheimer's disease, and prostate surgery can also require one to use a catheter.
+Urinary catheters are inserted when a patient cannot empty their bladder on their own, if they are not able to control urination, or as a post-surgery form of action.
+Some medical conditions such as spinal cord injury, multiple sclerosis, Alzheimer's, and prostate surgery can also require one to use a catheter.
 Catheters may be used as a short-term remedy or as a long-term solution to a medical condition.
-Even though catheters, drainage bags, and other catheter supplies require a fair amount of maintenance, they can still greatly improve your quality of life.
+Even though catheters, drainage bags, and other catheter supplies require a fair amount of maintenance, they can still significantly improve your quality of life.

 There are three main types of catheters: Intermittent, External, and Indwelling.

 External Catheters are sometimes referred to as condom catheters or Texas catheters for men.
 These types of catheters never enter the body and are attached to a drainage bag, carrying a lower risk of infection.
-Most external catheters are used for more serious functional urinary problems and mental disabilities such as dementia.
-There are also external catheters for women such as the PureWick Female External Urinary Catheter, which is a great alternative to an invasive approach.
+Most external catheters are used for more severe functional urinary problems and mental disabilities such as dementia.
+There are also external catheters for women, such as the PureWick Female External Urinary Catheter, which is an excellent alternative to an invasive approach.

 And finally, there are Indwelling catheters, commonly referred to as Foley catheters.
 These catheters can be needed for either short- and long-term use.
-The indwelling catheter features a balloon at the end that inflates with a saline solution once the catheter is inserted into the bladder.
+Indwelling catheters feature a balloon at the end, which inflates with a saline solution after it enters the bladder.
 This balloon keeps the indwelling catheter securely in place.
-To remove the Foley catheter, the balloon is deflated and the indwelling catheter is then slid out of the urethra.
+To remove the Foley catheter, the balloon is deflated, and the indwelling catheter is slid out of the urethra.

-Although thorough and regular cleaning can help prevent them, urinary tract infections are quite common with catheter use.
-If you or the person you are caring for experience a fever, lower abdominal pain, burning during urination, or bloody urine, you should contact your doctor right away.
-Sometimes these symptoms can be caused by other conditions, but it is always important to not take a chance with a catheter-related infection.
+Although thorough and regular cleaning can help prevent them, urinary tract infections are common with catheter use.
+If you or the person you are caring for experience a fever, lower abdominal pain, burning during urination, or bloody urine, you should contact your doctor immediately.
+Sometimes these symptoms can be caused by other conditions, but it is always important not to take a chance with a catheter-related infection.
 Tuning into and changes in your health, no matter how small they are, is vital since not everyone with a UTI or other infection experiences these symptoms.

-For most people, the answer is yes.
+For most people, the response is yes.
 The answer to this concern largely depends on the underlying reason for having the catheter in the first place, but the use of the catheter should not disrupt most aspects of your life.
-In some cases, patients are not permitted to operate a vehicle for safety reasons.
-For some activities, there are certain precautions that must be taken (for example, you can maintain sexual activities with a catheter, but some adjustments usually need to be made).
-In general, you should maintain a healthy diet and not consume anything that may cause the bladder to become irritated.
-Most of the time, the only thing people face that are catheterizing regularly is taking a little more time to prepare for their daily activities, but they don't need to necessarily entirely give them up.
+In some cases, patients should not operate a vehicle for safety reasons.
+For some activities, certain precautions must be taken.
+For example, you can maintain sexual activities with a catheter, but some adjustments usually need to be made.
+In general, you should keep a healthy diet and not consume anything that may cause the bladder to become irritated.
+Most of the time, the only thing people face that are frequently catheterizing is taking a little more time to prepare for their daily activities, but they don't need to give them up necessarily entirely.

-Whether you are just getting started using a urinary catheter or you need access to additional catheter accessories and supplies, our site is a great resource.
+Whether you are just getting started using a urinary catheter or needing access to additional catheter accessories and supplies, our site is a great resource.
 Our Personally Delivered Product Experts are here to help you with all your catheter-related needs!